 The Company and its subsidiaries are subject to U.S. and Canadian federal income tax laws as well as the income tax laws of multiple state jurisdictions.
-The major tax jurisdictions in which the Company operates generally provide for a deficiency assessment statute of limitation period of three years and as a result, the Company's tax years 2010 and forward remain open to examination in those jurisdictions.
+The major tax jurisdictions in which the Company operates generally provide for a deficiency assessment statute of limitation period of three years and as a result, the Company's tax years 2013 and forward remain open to examination in those jurisdictions.

-During 2007, the Company contracted with a third-party qualified intermediary in order to implement a like-kind exchange tax program.
+The Company contracts with a third-party qualified intermediary in order to maintain a like-kind exchange tax program.
 Under the program, dispositions of eligible trucks or trailers and acquisitions of replacement trucks or trailers are made in a form whereby any associated tax gains related to the disposal are deferred.
 To qualify for like-kind exchange treatment, we exchange, through our qualified intermediary, eligible trucks or trailers being disposed with trucks or trailers being acquired that allows us to generally carryover the tax basis of the trucks or trailers sold.
 The program is expected to result in a significant deferral of federal and state income taxes.
 Under the program, the proceeds from the sale of eligible trucks or trailers carry a Company-imposed restriction for the acquisition of replacement trucks or trailers.
-These proceeds may be disqualified under the program at any time and at the Company's sole discretion, however income tax deferral would not be available for any sale for which the Company disqualifies the related proceeds.
-At December 31, 2013, the Company had \$623,000 of restricted cash held by the third-party qualified intermediary.
-At December 31, 2012, the Company had \$503,000 of restricted cash held by the third-party qualified intermediary.
+These proceeds may be disqualified under the program at any time and at the Company's sole discretion; however, income tax deferral would not be available for any sale for which the Company disqualifies the related proceeds.
+At December 31, 2016 and 2015, the Company had \$167,000 and \$484,000 of restricted cash held by the third-party qualified intermediary.
 Restricted cash is accounted for in "Accounts receivable-other".

-12 STOCK-BASED COMPENSATION
+12. STOCK-BASED COMPENSATION

-The Company maintains a stock option plan under which incentive stock options and nonqualified stock options may be granted.
-On March 2, 2006, the Company's Board of Director's adopted, and stockholders later approved, the 2006 Stock Option Plan (the "2006 Plan").
-The 2006 Plan replaced the expired 1995 Stock Option Plan which had 263,500 options remaining which were never issued.
-Under the 2006 Plan 750,000 shares were reserved for the issuance of stock options to directors, officers, key employees and others.
+The Company maintains a stock incentive plan under which incentive and nonqualified stock options and other stock awards may be granted.
+On March 2, 2006, the Company's Board of Directors (the "Board") adopted, and shareholders later approved, the 2006 Stock Option Plan (the "2006 Plan").
+Under the 2006 Plan, 750,000 shares were reserved for the issuance of stock options to directors, officers, key employees, and others.
 The option exercise price under the 2006 Plan is the fair market value of the stock on the date the option is granted.
 The fair market value is determined by the average of the highest and lowest sales prices for a share of the Company's common stock, on its primary exchange, on the same date that the option is granted.
+On March 13, 2014, the Company's Board of Directors adopted, and on May 29, 2014 our shareholders approved, the 2014 Amended and Restated Stock Option and Incentive Plan (the "2014 Plan") which replaced the 2006 Plan.
+The shares which remained reserved under the 2006 Plan were carried over to the 2014 Plan and are reserved for the issuance of stock awards to directors, officers, key employees, and others.
+The stock option exercise price and the restricted stock purchase price under the 2014 Plan shall not be less than 85% of the fair market value of the Company's common stock on the date the award is granted.
+The fair market value is determined by the closing price of the Company's common stock, on its primary exchange, on the same date that the option or award is granted.

-Outstanding nonqualified stock options at December 31, 2013, must be exercised within either five or ten years from the date of grant.
-Nonqualified stock options granted to members of the Company's Board of Directors vest immediately while nonqualified stock options issued to employees vest in increments of 20% each year.
-During 2013, nonqualified options for 35,000 shares were issued to members of the Company's Board of Directors under the 2006 Plan at an option exercise price of \$10.44 per share.
-At December 31, 2013, 366,000 shares were available for granting future options.
+Outstanding nonqualified stock options at December 31, 2016, must be exercised within either five or ten years from the date of grant.
+Outstanding nonqualified stock options granted to members of the Company's Board of Directors vested immediately while outstanding nonqualified stock options issued to employees vest in increments of 20% to 25% each year.